rajashrikkhare/Hello-Myntra/README.md

 # Hello-Myntra
-Creating new fresh project on Myntra
+Creating new fresh project on Myntra.
+My name is RAj